QuentinRa/blog.quentinra.dev/cybersecurity/cybersecurity/index.md

 * **Endpoint Detection and Response** (EDS)
 * **Deceptive security**
 * **Virtual Private Network** (VPN): it ensures both integrity <small>(not tampered)</small>, and confidentiality <small>(can't read it)</small> of the network traffic.
-* **Host firewall**: a program shipped with the Operating System to filter packets as firewall do
+* **Host firewall**: a program shipped with the Operating System to filter packets as a firewall does
 </div></div>

 > **Random**: most CTF challenges use the infamous rockyou.txt wordlist of passwords <small>(from a data breach of rockyou.com in 2009)</small>, through they were most likely not user passwords.